Meet Our Director

-Carmen Heredia serves as the executive deputy director of Arizona Health Care Cost Containment System (AHCCCS), Arizona’s Medicaid and CHIP Program, overseeing the provision of acute, behavioral health, and long-term care services and supports to more than 2.5 million Arizona residents at an annual cost of $22 billion.
-She was appointed by Governor Katie Hobbs on December 23, 2022.
+Carmen Heredia serves as the director of the Arizona Health Care Cost Containment System (AHCCCS), which is Arizona’s Medicaid Program, Children's Health Insurance Program (CHIP), and Mental Health Authority, overseeing the provision of acute, behavioral health, and long-term care services.
+AHCCCS covers more than 2 million Arizonans with an annual budget of $22 billion.
+She was appointed by Governor Katie Hobbs in the fall of 2022.

-Throughout her career, Ms. Heredia has passionately advocated for access to quality health care and education for underserved populations.
-Directly prior to joining AHCCCS, Ms. Heredia was the CEO of Valle del Sol, a provider organization delivering integrated behavioral health and primary care health as a federally qualified health center and a federally certified community behavioral health center.
+Born into a family of social workers, Ms. Heredia has passionately advocated for access to quality health care services and education for underserved populations throughout her career.
+Prior to joining AHCCCS, Ms. Heredia worked at Valle del Sol, a provider organization delivering integrated behavioral health and primary care as a federally qualified health center and a federally certified community behavioral health center.
+Ms. Heredia became the CEO for Valle del Sol Community Health serving patients across 19 locations in Arizona and New Mexico.
+During this time, Ms. Heredia was grateful to work closely with Governor Ducey’s administration on State health care policy.

 Carmen Heredia